csstools/postcss-short/README.md

 ### Text

-Or, keep all text properties together using the `text` property.
+Or, keep all text properties together with the `text` property.

 ```css
 /* before */